edwbaker/edwbaker.github.io/notes/bioacoustics-books.md

 [Sonic Wonderland: A Scientifc Odyssey of Sound - Trevor Cox](https://amzn.to/4iDK57a)

-ALmost a travelogue of visiting unusual sonic features and structures around the world.
+Almost a travelogue of visiting unusual sonic features and structures around the world.

 ## Working with sounds